There are some great free tools to help supplement your marketing efforts — from producing content to tracking your results. Learn more here.

 Google is a master of digital innovation, so this tool comes as no surprise.
 It provides click analytics and audience visualization.
 However, keep in mind that the link and its data are public when you use this shortener.

 Bit.do can be used with or without an account, and provides customization options.
 However, an account is necessary to manage and access analytics, including referral websites and geolocation.
 A paid version is available that also provides a custom domain.

 A marketing professional can help create your own custom URL shortener branded to your company, and even take analytics to the next level in many cases.

 The first step in successful marketing is identifying and understanding your target market.
 The tools below help you do that across a variety of digital spaces.

-Google is a powerhouse for businesses looking to connect with audiences in strategic ways, and its analytics platform is a must-have for most businesses.
-While Google now provides a full suite of analytics-related products, the free tool allows you to understand how customer behavior relates to channel performance across sites, apps and more.
+Google is a powerhouse for businesses looking to connect with audiences strategically, and its analytics platform is a must-have for most businesses.
+While Google now provides a full suite of analytics-related products, the free tool allows you to understand how customer behavior relates to channel performance across sites, apps, and more.

-A social listening tool, Talkwalker helps you monitor mentions of your business, products or industry across social networks, including the ones you don’t have an account with.
+A social listening tool, Talkwalker helps you monitor mentions of your business, products or industry across social networks, including those with whom you don’t have an account.
 It also provides some insight into cross-channel campaign performance and hashtag tracking.

 Hotjar helps you find “hot opportunities” for growth.
-It creates heat maps to represent taps, clicks and scrolling on your website, and can even help you identify usability issues by providing recordings of real visitors on your site as they navigate through pages.
+It creates heat maps to represent taps, clicks, and scrolling on your website.
+It can even help you identify usability issues by providing recordings of real visitors on your site as they navigate through pages.
 The basic version is free, though it provides limited reports and data storage.